Stop Spending and Start Saving

 Getting There

-This all sounds good, but how do we get there?
-The bar is not as high as you might have thought, you don’t need to make a million dollars a year to be happy, but between $50,000 and $65,000 (source).
-But the median household income in the U.S. is that depending on where you live.
+This all sounds promising, but how do we achieve it?
+The bar may not be as high as you think.
+You don’t need to earn a million dollars a year to be happy—studies suggest that happiness can be found with an annual income between $50,000 and $65,000 (source).
+However, the median household income in the U.S. varies depending on where you live.

 So how can we get to the sweet spot without putting in more hours at a job we hate?